BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/04-LAC/01-Clinicians/02-new_user.md

-# Create and Rename User
+# Create and Rename a Client

 You can add a user to an existing group.
 See instructions below: